ashutosh-py/Redox/CONTRIBUTING.md

 ## RFCs

-For more significant changes that affect Redox's architecture, we use a [Request for Comments](https://gitlab.redox-os.org/redox-os/rfcs) repository.
+For more significant changes that affect Redox's architecture, we use the [Request for Comments](https://gitlab.redox-os.org/redox-os/rfcs) repository.

 ## Build System